Salem Abdulaziz Al Sabah: Career

 Following his graduation Al Sabah started his career at the Central Bank of Kuwait in 1977 and served in various posts.
-He was the governor of the Central Bank of Kuwait from 1986 to February 2012.
+He was appointed governor of the Central Bank of Kuwait in September 1986 when Abdulwahab Ali Al Tammar resigned from the post.
+Al Sabah's tenure ended in February 2012.
 During his tenure he adopted reformist policies, and held the following positions: chair of Institute of Banking Studies, deputy governor at the Arab Monetary Fund and board member of Kuwait Investment Authority.
-He resigned from the post after criticizing the Kuwaiti government's spending policies.
+In addition, he served as a member of the Kuala Lumpur-based Islamic Financial Services Board.
+He resigned from the governorship of the Central Bank after criticizing the Kuwaiti government's spending policies.
 Mohammad Al Hashel succeeded him as governor in March 2012.

 On 4 August 2013, Al Sabah was appointed both deputy prime minister and finance minister.
 He replaced Mustafa Al Shamali as finance minister.
 As finance minister, Al Sabah also headed the Kuwait Investment Authority.

 In October 2013, Al Sabah publicly stated that the economy of Kuwait could grow only if administrative reforms were realized.
 His tenure ended in January 2014 when Anas Khalid Al Saleh was appointed finance minister.